luikyv/backend-challenge/README.md

 Some comments on the implementation:
 * The validateRule method defined in the TokenRuleValidator interface receives a Jws<Claims> parameter which is a decrypted version of the respective JWT.
-By doing so we only need to perform the decryption once.
+By doing so, we only need to perform the decryption once.
 This is done in the validateRules method of the TokenValidator.
-* The validateRules method of the TokenValidator call the validateRule of each class implementing TokenRuleValidator.
+* The validateRules method of the TokenValidator calls the validateRule of each class implementing TokenRuleValidator.
 Therefore, TokenValidator is decoupled from the implementation of the rules.
-* The validate method of TokenController simply call the validateRules of TokenValidator.
+* The validate method of TokenController simply calls the validateRules of TokenValidator.
-* The secret used sign and verify JWT signatures is store in the file /resources/application.properties.
+* The secret used to sign and verify the JWT signatures is store in the file /resources/application.properties.
 In a real scenario, this secret could be stored using GitHub secrets.

 ## How-to